-Instead, head another 30-odd kilometres north to the beautiful town of Chiang Dao.
+Instead, in an extension to the traditional loop, head another 30-odd kilometres north to the beautiful town of Chiang Dao.
 There are some excellent places to stay here along with a massive cave well worth exploring and there’s also good trekking potential and some excellent eating.
 Allow two nights.

 While there are back ways from north of Chiang Dao across west to Pai, the more straightforward route is to backtrack past Mae Taeng and take the road to Pai.
 The scenery is breathtaking along the way and if you wanted to break the ride up there are bungalows and camping facilities at Huai Nam Dong National Park, which is a little over halfway to Pai.
 Otherwise kick on to Pai.

-We’ve mixed feelings on Pai, but many love it.
-Set in a pretty valley there are a gazillion places to stay, eat and have fun (Pai has quite a good live music scene) and it’s also a popular base for trekking, rafting and elephant riding.
+We’ve mixed feelings on Pai, but there is no denying many love it, especially first time visitors to Thailand.
+Set in a pretty valley there are a gazillion places to stay, eat and have fun (Pai has quite a good live music scene) and it’s also a popular base for trekking and rafting.
 Allow two nights to a week.

-Another 40 or so kilometres from Pai you’ll find Soppong (which also goes by Pangmapha), which is much more to our liking.
+Another 40 or so kilometres from Pai you’ll find Soppong (also known as Pangmapha), which is much more to our liking.
 It has a far more low-key vibe but there are still plenty of places to stay.
 Famous for Tham Lod, a massive cave you can raft through, this is an area of particular beauty.
 Cave Lodge is considered the trekking hub for the area.
-Be sure to pick up a copy of their map -- it really is priceless.
+Be sure to pick up a copy of their map—it really is priceless.
 Allow one to four nights.

 Up a northern spur on the main Pai to Mae Hong Son road, Mae Lana is quieter than Soppong, offering a real escape from the crowds.
 Good for simple, therapeutic walks, there are also some caves that can be visited.
 Allow one night.

 The main north-south road from Mae Hong Son to Mae Sariang makes for some excellent and lesser trafficked riding.
 It’s not as pretty as the roads around Pai, but is beautiful nevertheless.
 Many blast straight through to Mae Sariang, but if you have time up your sleeve, allow for a night in Khun Yuam.
-We've heard you can use it as a base to visit the spectacular Mae Surin waterfall, a feat we never managed due to the appalling state of the road -- that was a long time ago though, so send up a pic if you do it!
+You can use it as a base to visit the spectacular Mae Surin waterfall.
 Allow one night.